yamarba/algorithmsngames/README.md

 # Algorithms and Games
-Learned algorithms and games to increase my programming intuition.
+Reviewed algorithms and games to increase my programming intuition.